Your VBO Niche

 She loved her work from home business - just one problem…It wasn’t paying the bills.

 She was a copywriter - and a good one at that.
 Also, she had taken gigs writing website copy for a nutritional company, writing copy for a brochure for a manufacturing firm, and writing outbound emails for a company in the financial services sector.
-We spoke at length about what she enjoyed the most.
+Her niche wasn't a bad one, she actually really enjoyed it.
+Focusing on copywriting as a niche can be very lucrative, but the term itself was too broad.
+So we spoke at length about what she enjoyed the most to see if we couldn't refine it to be something more specific - her VBO niche.

 It turns out what really made her happy was helping people get their financial house in order.